Jencansee/translation-website/README.md

 This is a landing page for translation bureau based in Moscow.
-Right now this page is only available in english, maybe in near future I'll add english language to the page.
+Right now this page is only available in Russian, maybe in near future I'll add english language to the page.
 All information that is mentioned in the website isn't real.
 Design and build by me.